evilsh3ll/Mini-Mediainfo/README.md

 - [x] Add a function to show only files with errors
 - [x] Add a function to filter files for codec
 - [ ] Add a function to filter files for specific problems
-- [ ] Add a function to filter input file names
+- [x] Add a function to filter input file names
-- [ ] Add a function to show track names in output
+- [x] Add a function to show only names in output
 - [ ] Add a function to save output in a textfile (json/text)
 - [x] Add a function to print the full mediainfo output (fallback)
 - [ ] Fix output error when opening files (audio) not matching the video mediainfo output